eepgwde/appium-boilerplate/README.md

 There is another method that will show the text fields within each file: 'hlpr xml texts'.

-It should be possible to match signatures with hashcodes with text fields to annotate which hashcode/signature is for which screen.
+It should be possible to match signatures with the hashcode to annotate which hashcode/signature is for which screen.

 Once you know what page you are on, you can add selector methods to obtain the elements.

+### Finally, a message from the latest developer

+There is more discussion of the software architecture in the ChangeLog.md file.
+The JavaScript code has some useful comments.

+I have only made use of these source files.

+ - Page Object Models: Screens: HomeScreen.ts, LoginScreen.ts ConsentScreen.ts
+ - Components: AppScreen.ts, NewPage.ts, Source0.ts

+This JavaScript WebdriverIO W3C driver is much easier to learn Page Object Modelling than Java-Client driver.

 # appium-boilerplate